-So a lot of, the regulatory sort of landscape was changing and that we knew that that was going to have an impact.
-But I think at the time it was sort of that I think that that was around 2015, 2016, things were starting to, you know, shake up a bit.
-And I think people were starting to be aware that this was going to become a big area, and people were starting to think about it.
+So a lot of the regulatory sort of landscape was changing and that we knew that that was going to have an impact.
+But I think at the time it was sort of that I think back that was around 2015, 2016.
+Things were starting to, you know, shake up a bit.
+And I think people were starting to be aware that this was going to become a big area and people were starting to think about it.

-00:17:20:05 - 00:17:39:00 GUEST But now when I look back, it still wasn't completely embedded and entrenched into what we're doing.
+But now when I look back, it still wasn't completely embedded and entrenched into what we're doing.
 It was still very much a tick box exercise.
 It was still you need to be seen to be doing something.
 But whether or not people were, you know, truly backing it was a different story.
 And I think that that's true across the whole of the real estate industry.

-00:17:39:00 - 00:17:44:11 GUEST I don't feel like at that point, we had kind of made the inroads that we have now.
+I don't feel like at that point, we had kind of made the inroads that we have now.

-Did you veto any loans or were you involved?
-We part of any any deals didn't go.
+Did you veto any loans or were you involved be part of any any deals?
+Didn't go.
 I'm just trying to understand because, you know, you're saying people weren't necessarily taking it that seriously.
 Yeah.
-You know, was it kind of a lip service.
-Not greenwash was it.
-Lip service said, look, we've got this position in place.
-So we're looking like we're doing the right thing.
+You know, was it kind of a lip service?
+Not green a lip service.
+Look, we've got this position in place, so we're looking like we're doing the right thing.